reza-mirjahanian/usdc-transfer-analyzer/README.md

 #### Todo:
-- 💡 Document the project, including setup instructions, API usage, and a brief overview of the architecture and technologies used.
+- 💡 Run parallel worker pools with multiple RPC servers to improve speed.
 - 💡 Write unit tests for the data aggregation and API functionalities.
 - 💡 Add Swagger UI.
 - 💡 Caching with Redis.
+- 💡 Use timeout for RPC requests.
 - 💡 Include API versioning.
 - 💡 rate-limiting.
-- 💡 Use Kafka for queue.
+- 💡 Use Kafka for queue for data pipeline.
+- 💡 Use a better logging system like Winston.
+- 💡 Add a health check endpoint.